Founder & Managing Partner

-Before founding Copperfield, Andy served as the most senior communications professional in three leading companies, most recently as Chief Communications Officer of the IBM Corporation (NYSE: IBM), where he led a team of 600 professionals.
+Before founding Copperfield in 2017, Andy served as the most senior communications professional in three leading companies, most recently as Chief Communications Officer of the IBM Corporation (NYSE: IBM), where he led a team of 600 professionals.

 Before IBM, Andy served as Global Director of Marketing, Communications and Knowledge Management for Willis Towers Watson (NASDAQ: WLTW) and Willis Group Holdings (NYSE: WSH), the global risk advisor and (re)insurance broker.
 In this role, Andy played a central part in the $18bn merger of Willis Group and Towers Watson, and in the acquisition of Gras Savoye by Willis.